dgkanatsios/CKAD-exercises/f.services.md

 ```bash
 kubectl run foo --image=dgkanatsios/simpleapp --labels=app=foo --port=8080 --replicas=3
 ```
-Or, you can use below more latest approach of creating a deployment as above one to create a deployment using `kubectl run` has been marked deprecated.
+Or, you can use the more recent approach of creating the requested deployment as kubectl run has been deprecated.

 ```bash
 kubectl create deploy foo --image=dgkanatsios/simpleapp --dry-run -o yaml > foo.yml